FREE COMMUNICATION GUIDE

 CZ - Type 1

-If you are curious about learning more about the Types, these websites have great resources on each type.
+If you are curious about learning more about the Types, the website below has great resources on each type.

-I invite you to not get attached to the name prescribed to each Type, many Enneagram teachers have different names and this can get confusing.
+I invite you not to get attached to the name prescribed to each type; many Enneagram teachers have different names for the different types, and this can get confusing.
 E.g. Type 1 is the Perfectionist or Reformer...
 Type 7 is the Adventurer, the Epicure, the Enthusiast, etc. We also might subconsciously be drawn to a certain name, which is not helpful in determining type.
 Who doesn't want to be an Adventurer or Enthusiast??

 The Enneagram Institute has great overviews of each type.
 I invite you to scroll down within a type and read about the “Personal Growth Recommendations”; if something here makes you uncomfortable, that most likely means you are on the right path. :)